 Perumal Mudali Street

 Coloured glass bangles is what is famous in this street.
 There are more than 400 shops in this street.
 The whole street lights up in color as the sunlight fades in the late evenings and casts a beautiful glow on the glass bangles.
 The street is also called the “Vallaiyakarra theru” (bangle street).
 The crowds throng the bangle shops during festival days.
 Shopping needs for Vallakaapu – which is a function held to celebrate the seventh month of gestation for a woman, is specially done here.
 In this function the expectant mother is adorned with glass bangles.
 Many shops have included artificial jewelry, beads, fancy buttons and toys to their product list.
-Some shops are popular for beads and jewelry making accessories.
+Some shops are popular for beads and jewellery making accessories.

 This street is a hub for textiles.
 Sarees, readymade garments, fabrics & dress materials are available in plenty.
 Cottons, polyester and a variety of synthetic materials are available.
 However, the shops are small and are stacked with fabrics on both sides, leaving little room for customers.
 It is a common sight to see the whole family squatting on the floor of the shop and making bulk purchases, prior to major festivals or an impending marriage in the family.
 Each shop has its own loyal clientele who have shopped in the same shop for generations.